yuanguapi/learngit/readme.txt

-Git is a distributed control ststem
+Git is a distributed version control ststem
-Gis is free software under GPL
+Gis is free software under the GPL
+Git has a mutable index called stage